WELCOME TO GMS ACCOUNTING ONLINE HELP

 - Click on Edit

-- Enter the column and record for the Ending Statement Balance
+- A. Enter the column for the Ending Statement Balance

-- Enter the column for the remaining fields.
+- B. Enter the column for the Check/Deposit number

-- For the Amount field, use the applicable example that matches your bank's file:
+- D. For the Amount field, use the applicable example that matches your bank's file:

---If your debits and credits are in one column and both have positive numbers, there should be another column that shows debit or credit.
-For this you put both column letters with a comma in between, i.e. D, F.
+--If the debits and credits are in one column and both have positive numbers, there should be another column that shows debit or credit.
+For this put both column letters with a comma in between, i.e. D, F.

---If your debits and credits are in one column with positive and negative dollar amounts, just enter the one column letter.
+--If the debits and credits are in one column with positive and negative dollar amounts, just enter the one column letter.

-File Name: Click on Open and find the file you downloaded from the bank.
+Open: Click on the Open button and find the bank file to be imported.

-Note: If you try to import a bank file using the same cutoff date previously used you will receive a message saying you are about to do so.
+Note: If importing a bank file using the same cutoff date previously used a message saying you are about to do so will appear.

 Note: if you use supplement #405 A/P Direct Deposit, you will notice on the listing of miscellaneous items found in bank file but not on the GL that the total amount of each A/P direct deposit file will be listed.
 The description of these amounts should include ACH Settlement.
 These items can be ignored since you know they cleared the bank on the settlement date.
 This of course is assuming the date is in your current month reconciliation.

-This Bank Reconciliation Utility is specifically designed to help clients when you first begin using the GMS Accounting and Financial Management System.
-It gives you the ability to build the list of outstanding Deposits, Checks and Journal Entries prior to the beginning of entering live data into the accounting system.
+This Bank Reconciliation Utility is specifically designed to help clients that are starting to use the GMS Accounting and Financial Management System.
+It gives the ability to build the list of outstanding Deposits, Checks and Journal Entries prior to the beginning of entering live data into the accounting system.

 Things You Should Know